 IPT: InterPersonal Therapy

-IPT is a short-term, structured approach that focuses on addressing interpersonal problems that contribute to problems with mental health, and building interpersonal communication skills.
-Research has supported its effectiveness for the treatment of depression.
+IPT is a short-term, structured approach that focuses on addressing interpersonal problems that contribute to problems with mental health, as well as building interpersonal communication skills.
+Research has supported its effectiveness in the treatment of depression.

 MBCT: Mindfulness-Based Cognitive Therapy

 This type of psychotherapy is focused on the use of mindfulness to address cognitive distress.
 It covers things like acting on autopilot, being mindful of the breath, allowing and letting be, engaging in self-care, and recognizing that thoughts aren’t facts.

 SFBT works on identifying and developing the skills to create changes and achieve goals.
 The therapist asks particular types of questions to guide the client toward envisioning their future and identifying strengths and coping skills.

 What types of psychotherapy have you tried?
 What was your experience like?